spek-lang/spek-doc/syntax/structs.md

 # Struct

-A **Struct** is an inherited value type that can be used to create complex data types of related values.
+A **Struct** is a value type *base* that can be inherited to create complex data types of related values.

 Examples of **structs**:
 * The **Message** type used for passing data between **Agents**.